brigadecore/brigade-noisy-neighbor/README.md

 ### Prerequisites

 An operational Brigade 2 installation is a prerequisite.

-Note that Brigade Noisy Neighbor is only compatible with the _beta_ series of Brigade 2 releases.

 If necessary, please refer to
 [Brigade 2's own getting started documentation](https://github.com/brigadecore/brigade/tree/v2)